 1. “Document, Don’t Create” –Gary Vaynerchuk

 Gary Vaynerchuk popularized this approach.
-It’s smart because it’s easy and effective.
+It’s clever because it’s easy and effective.
 Facebook Live and Facebook Stories are about authenticity.
 They’re spontaneous and unscripted.
 So, they feel very personal.

-Tourism brands can record weather updates, quick story posts of your staff laying down fresh sheets on vacant beds, or a snippet of the kitchen preparing the evening special.
-These are reliable ways to showcase the quality and personality of your establishment.
+Tourism brands can record weather updates, quick story posts of their staff laying down fresh sheets on vacant beds, or snippets of the kitchen preparing the evening special.
+These are reliable ways to showcase the quality and personality of their establishment.

 2. Webinars and Q&As

-If you have expertise to share with your customer base, live broadcasts and stories are an excellent place to share it.
-It’s easy to consume, and you can answer people’s questions directly to provide really targeted content.
+If you have the expertise to share with your customer base, live broadcasts and stories are an excellent place to share them.
+It’s easy to consume, and you can directly answer people’s questions to provide targeted content.

-Also, webinars don’t always need to be about “how to do this really hard thing.”
+Also, webinars don’t always need to be about “how to do this tough thing.”
 A simple “what to do while you’re in town” video makes an excellent webinar, too.

 3. Updates